 As such, the SEL packs a lot more hardware than the rival devices, but is still a small and compact hub.
 It uses Z-Wave to work with most light switches, thermostats, door locks, smoke detectors, alarm sirens, motion sensors and other devices.

 It comes with a free mobile app, HSTouch, to offer remote control, with an advanced automation “engine” that will give the home tinkerer more control over their devices than most other hubs.

 There’s also the optional Android control pad tablet you can buy to control your smart home with a dedicated device.

-Pros and Cons of the Best Z Wave Controllers
+Pros and Cons of the Best Z Wave Automation Controllers

 The coolest feature of the SmartThings Hub is the SmartThings Labs where approved third-party apps for your devices can be found.
-These can give you maximum control over all the features and settings of any smart home device, from lighting to locks.
+These can give you maximum control over all the features and settings of any smart home device, from smart light dimmers, to garage door controllers, to locks.

 This also means you’re not totally depending on the SmartThings company or the userbase to help get new devices working.

 Since it only connects to your home router via an Ethernet connection, that does limit where you can place the SmartThings Hub, which might have some impact on more distant devices.